CONTACT US 020 3129 3301

 Piste ski

 First, we think it's important for you to understand the difference between a racing ski and a real competition ski.
-Competition skis stick to the FIS norm (international ski federation), they come in fixed lengths required by the Federation.
+Competition skis stick to the FIS norm (International Ski Federation), they come in fixed lengths required by the Federation.
 Racing skis are derived from competition skis but there are no obligations in terms of length.
 This means you are free to choose the size that best suits your skills and needs.

 Let's go through the basics for choosing the right length for your racing piste ski: